paolo7/SHACL2FOL/README.md

 * `./eprover test.tptp`

 If your TPTP file is satisfiable (and thus if the original SHACL document is satisfiable), the following line will be printed on console: `SZS status Satisfiable`; or else you will see `SZS status Unsatisfiable`.

+## Running Performance Tests

+The `TestActions.java` file contains the functions to run a performance evaluation of the evaluation of a shape validity preservation under updates check.
+To run the experiments in the paper "SHACL Validation under Graph Updates" run the main method of `TestActions.java`.
+To run custom evaluation checks, you can use one of the following two methods:

+`runPerformanceCheckScalingActions` with the following parameters:
+* `trials` how many trials to run for each variable configuration (the average of those is computed)
+* `constant_n` how many constants to use
+* `shape_ratio` how many shapes to create for each constant
+* `maxActions` the maximum number of actions to test (it will test from 1 to maxActions at 5 actions intervals
+* `fm` true if the finite model property is to be enforced on the satisfiability checking

+`runPerformanceCheckScalingShapes` with the following parameters:
+* `trials` how many trials to run for each variable configuration (the average of those is computed)
+* `maxShapes` the maximum number of shapes to consider (it will test from 10 to this number at 10-intervals)
+* `shape_ratio` how many shapes there will be for every constant
+* `action_n` the fixed number of actions to use
+* `fm` true if the finite model property is to be enforced on the satisfiability checking

 ## Limitations